iandunn/dotfiles/docs/development-process-and-tips.md

 	* the concepts still apply though
 	* if designing the UI, understand what user needs to do, consider different UIs to achieve that
 	* if using someone else's design, "understand the problem" looks like getting very familiar w/ details of design, thinking of different ways to implement

+* the "before writing any code" section has a lot of stuff that is more project management territory, like prioritizing. maybe move it there, but leave a reference to it? or maybe keep b/c you typically do all that anyway. it'd _ideally_ be done by a PM, but you don't usually have one, so it's on you